-- 40 Awesome Things to do in Madeira
+- Best Things to Do in Madeira

 - What to do in Madeira for Nature Lovers

 - Activities and Madeira Excursions

 - Things to do in Madeira for Food and Drink Lovers